-- > any option to purchase the freehold or superior leasehold or a new lease of the property. - any right to acquire further or additional shares or interests in the property which are included in, or otherwise granted to you in, a shared ownership lease (or any document associated with such a lease). - > any right to receive money which becomes payable in respect of the property or as a result of any damage to or depreciation of the property, including money payable for mining subsidence or compulsory purchase. - any guarantees or insurances relating to all or any part of the property, including guarantees for work done to the property. - > any additional security for money owing from you to us. - > any other benefit, or right of any kind, relating to the property or its construction, or the title to the property.
+- any right to acquire further or additional shares or interests in the property which are included in, or otherwise granted to you in, a shared ownership agreement (or any document associated with such an agreement). - any right to receive money which becomes payable in respect of the property or as a result of any damage to or depreciation of the property, including money payable for mining subsidence or compulsory purchase. - any guarantees or insurances relating to all or any part of the property, including guarantees for work done to the property. - > any additional security for money owing from you to us. - > any other benefit, or right of any kind, relating to the property or its construction, or the title to the property.